jvuzzell/cloud-wookie/README.md

 ## Changelog

+### 20240331-JVU
+* CloudWookiee supports projects
+* Adds Terraform support for AWS User Pools, Identity Pools, and ACM Certificates
+* Adds CloudWookiee steps to deploy certificates and acceess pools
+* Updates documentation with new parameters and prompts regarding the infrastructure deployment and destruction scripts

 ### 20240311-JVU
 * Updates documentation adding new diagrams, and overviews for deployment script
 * Remove cloudwookiee.test_plan command (temporarily)
 * Reorganizes modules in the environment directory to support
-* Expands Cloudwookiees automation capabilities by adding configs that manage terraform apply along with allowing cloudwwokiee to retrieve terraform.tfvars files from AWS Secrets Manager
+* Expands Cloudwookiees automation capabilities by adding configs that manage terraform apply along with allowing cloudwookiee to retrieve terraform.tfvars files from AWS Secrets Manager
 * Stores environment specific plans in graphs directory to support future integrations with visualization software
 * Updates deployment and destruction scripts to support targetted environments
 * Adds new chapter to documentation discussing how to upgrade the target infrastructure and services